-- Paper: it is recommended that you use white paper of good quality in DIN A4, writing on one-side only. - Line spacing: the typical line spacing is 1.5.
-This increases readability and allows space for corrections.
-In footnotes and citations the line spacing is reduced to 1. - Character style: use a classical font like 'Arial' without serif or 'Times New Roman' with serif.
-Do not use old-fashioned types like 'Courier' (it resembles a typewriter) or squiggly fonts like 'Purisa'. - Character size: character sizes are measured in points.
+- Character size: character sizes are measured in points.
 For your text, use a size of 11 or 12 points, for headings the size can be increased to between 12 and 16 points and for footnotes the size should be reduced to 9 or 10 points. - Margins: the following margins are recommended: Left side: 3 to 3.5 cm, right side, top and bottom margin: 2 to 2.5 cm.
 The bigger margin on the left side is required for binding your work.
-Do not deviate from the guidelines when adding figures and tables or in the appendix. - Paging: the pages of an academic research text are numbered sequentially.
-The title page, preamble, table of contents and the lists of figures, tables and abbreviations are numbered with Roman numerals (i, ii, iii, iv etc.).
-The title page can be numbered the number can also be omitted.
-The text, reference list, declaration of authorship and appendix are numbered with Arabic numerals (1, 2, 3, 4 etc.).
-The rules specify that the introduction is numbered '1'.
-The numerals are put at the top or the bottom and are centred or right-aligned. - Highlighting: highlighting is done only with bold characters or italic script.
-Underlining and letters pace prints are unsophisticated and remind the reader of the typewriter era.
+Do not deviate from the guidelines when adding figures and tables or in the appendix. - Paging: the pages of an academic research text are numbered sequentially with Arabic numerals (1, 2, 3, 4, etc.).
+It starts with the first page and runs to the last page of a text (see, for example, the paging of this study text).17 The actual page number begins on the second page or the third page after the title page in the case that the second page remains blank.
+The numerals are put at the top or the bottom and are centred or right-aligned (Theisen, 2021, p.
+191; Krämer, 2009, p.
+179 f.). - Highlighting: highlighting is done only with bold characters or italic script.
+Underlining and l e t t e r s p a c e p r i n t s are unsophisticated and remind the reader of the typewriter era.
 SMALL CAPITALS do not make for easy reading and should only be applied for individual words or completely avoided.
 Please note that the more highlights you use the weaker the signalling effect will be. - Text alignment: The following three possibilities exist.
 Centring is unusual.
 Grouped style is mostly used because it looks attractive.
 To avoid gaps the syllabification function should be activated in your word processing program.
 The alternative is left alignment. - Colour: The text and headlines should be printed in black.
 To increase the visibility of figures, tables and pictures the use of different colours is appropriate.
 For printing the text a laser printer is the first choice because of its higher quality and greater fade resistance compared to an ink jet printer (Brink, 2013, p.
 161 f.).